13 Oct 2020

-This autumn the UK government will be setting the national budget for the next 4 years.
+This autumn the UK government will publish the Comprehensive Spending Review detailing the sectors and areas where they aim to spend money.
 It’s a crucial opportunity to implement a green and fair recovery from the COVID-19 pandemic.

 As well as lobbying MPs and forging allies across the movement, we want to stage a "first" for the network by running a national week of action in October aimed at building support within communities for a green and fair recovery.
 If we’re going to win big in the future, we need to build momentum now.

 The week of action is a chance to grow our Climate Action groups and attract attention.
 We want to demonstrate that we're at a crossroads by erecting signposts across the UK that quite literally point to a greener and fairer world.

 What is a "signpost" action?

 We want groups to create their own signposts to a green and fair recovery.
 The signposts will provide a way for groups and passers-by to create a vision for their communities by adding comments to the signpost about what change they want to see post-COVID-19.